mikeboers/PyFlickr/README.md

 - see if a tag is used for more than one context. if not, I can write classes for each tag

+- autopager
+- better autotypes
+    - every node should record what method it was retrieved with and what settings
+    - should be able to create mappings from tag types to others given the context